ibm-cloud-docs/vpc/api-metadata-beta-change-log.md

 ### For all version dates
 {: #11-july-2023-all-version-dates-metadata-beta}

-**Creating instance identity certificates.** You can now use the instance identity access token and a Certificate Signing Request (CSR) to [create](/apidocs/vpc-metadata-beta#create-certificate) an instance identity certificate.
+**Instance identity certificates.** You can now use the instance identity access token and a Certificate Signing Request (CSR) to [create](/apidocs/vpc-metadata-beta#create-certificate) an instance identity certificate.
 For more information, see [Generating an instance identity certificate by using an instance identity access token](/docs/vpc?topic=vpc-imd-configure-service&interface=api#imd-acquire-certificate).
 Instance identity certificates can be used when the traffic between an authorized client and the mounted file share is [encrypted in transit](/docs/vpc?topic=vpc-file-storage-vpc-eit).
-For more information, see [Data encryption in transit for file shares](/docs/vpc?topic=vpc-api-change-log-beta#11-july-2023-beta) in the Beta VPC API change log.
+For more information, see [Data encryption in transit for file shares](/docs/vpc?topic=vpc-api-change-log-beta#11-july-2023-beta).

 ## 16 August 2022
 {: #16-august-2022-metadata-beta}